psynteract/psynteract-docs/usage.md

 # Usage of Psynteract

-After [installation](installation.md), the remaining task for any experimenter using psynteract is to build the study
+After [installation](installation.md), the remaining task for any experimenter using psynteract is to build the study.
+This is what we cover in this part of the documentation.

 ## Basic Features